-It’s easy to consider how you might fund the building of your house, but how do you finance the purchase of the land you want to build on?
+It’s easy to consider how you might fund actually building your house, but how do you finance the land you want to build on?
 A land loan may be the answer.

 What is a land loan?

 It’s quite different to a construction loan, which is used to finance the building of a property or renovations.
 It's also pretty different to your normal home loan.

-Land loans also don’t usually have a time limit on when you need to start construction by, unlike construction loans which typically require building to be completed within one to three years of when the loan was borrowed.
+Land loans also don’t usually have a time limit on when you need to start construction by, unlike construction loans which typically require building to be completed within one to three years of the loan's commencement.

 What does a lender consider when it comes to land loans?

-With the land loan market much smaller than the regular home loan market, and land loans considered more risky, lenders are very careful about who they will lend too.
+With the land loan market being much smaller than the regular home loan market, as well as land loans being considered more risky, lenders are generally very careful about who they will lend to.

 When assessing your application, lenders will consider a range of factors which may include the land size, location, intentions, services, and whether the land is registered.

 1. Land size

 Land size will dictate the deposit you’re required to pay to obtain the loan.
-Each lender has different rules but typically you can borrow 95% of the property’s value if the land is up to 2.2 hectares in size or up to 11 hectares in size.
+Each lender has different rules, but typically you can borrow 95% of the property’s value if the land is up to 11 hectares in size.
 Anything bigger than this will usually require a minimum deposit of 20%.
-You will be required to pay Lenders Mortgage Insurance (LMI) if you have a deposit less than 20%.
+You will be required to pay Lenders Mortgage Insurance (LMI) if you have a deposit less of than 20%.

 It may be possible to borrow 100% of the property’s value if you have a guarantor.
-However, the larger the land, the harder it can be to get a loan, especially if the land is over 2.2 hectares.
-In any case, the larger deposit you have, the better chance the lender will loan to you because there’ll be a larger buffer between the size of the loan and the value of the land, meaning that should you default on the loan, there’s a greater chance the lender will be able to recoup the money owed when selling the land.
+However, the larger the land, the harder it can be to get a loan, especially if the land is over 11 hectares.
+In any case, the larger the deposit you have, the better chance that the lender will loan to you.
+This is because there’ll be a larger buffer between the size of the loan and the value of the land, meaning that should you default on the loan, there’s a greater chance the lender will be able to recoup the money owed when selling the land.

-The lender will want to know whether the land is in a regional or metropolitan area.
-It also needs to have a road that a standard vehicle can use to access it.
+The lender will want to know whether the land is in a regional or metropolitan area, and it needs to have a road that a standard vehicle can use to access it.
 The location will also dictate which local council restrictions and zoning regulations apply when it comes time to build.

 “What are your intentions?”
-A terrifying question the parent of your new love may ask you and also what the lender will ask you with regards to the land.
-The lender will want to know whether you will be living in the property or whether you’re purchasing it for investment purposes.
+A terrifying question the parent of your new love may ask you, but also what the lender will ask you with regards to the land.
+The lender will want to know whether you will be living at the property or whether you’re purchasing it for investment purposes.
 They’ll also want to know when you intend to build.
 If you plan to build in a few years or have no plans at all, you’ll be considered higher risk.

 Much like the requirement of a road, your land will need to be within range to connect to an electrical grid.
 It’s not usually a requirement to have access to town water and sewage facilities, but not having access may limit your borrowing power.